-4.6.1 in the CMP Competition Rules for Highpower Rifle.# These "heavy coats" may be worn in prone events or in 3-position events, provided the competitor wears only ordinary trousers.
+4.5.1 in the CMP Highpower Rifle Competition Rules.
+These "heavy coats" may be worn in prone events or in 3-position events, provided the competitor wears only ordinary trousers.
 Special shooting trousers may not be worn with alternate rifle jackets.